 Because environmental health is so broad in scope, it is often broken down by the type of risk factors you will focus upon in your career:

+The Schools of Public Health Application Service (SOPHAS) is the centralized, online application service for all applicants applying to an accredited school of public health.
 To find accredited schools of public health with environmental health science programs, see the Association of Schools of Public Health website.
-Search for schools that provide training for this career.

 Search for funding opportunities related to this career